dword1511/raspiraw/README.md

 Prerequisites
 =============

 C compiler, Internet connection to download the required version of libtiff and a patch.
+Starting with version 2.2, you also need to install libexif-devel (or however your distribution calls the package).

 Build instructions
 ==================